PREreview/blog-ghost-theme/README.md

 # PREreview Ghost Theme

 This is the PREreview [Ghost](http://github.com/tryghost/ghost/) theme.
-It is based on the the default ghost deelopment theme.
+It is based on the the default ghost development theme.

 The customized theme contains 3 page templates the correspond the PREreview's static content pages: